vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - A stop order placed either prior to or during an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-032" href="#0014-ORDT-032">0014-ORDT-032</a>)
 - A stop order placed either prior to or during an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-033" href="#0014-ORDT-033">0014-ORDT-033</a>)

+- If a trader has open stop orders and their position moves to zero whilst they still have open limit orders their stop orders will remain active. (<a name="0014-ORDT-034" href="#0014-ORDT-034">0014-ORDT-034</a>)
+- If a trader has open stop orders and their position moves to zero with no open limit orders their stop orders are cancelled. (<a name="0014-ORDT-035" href="#0014-ORDT-035">0014-ORDT-035</a>)

 ### See also